 Doing this has resulted in the loss of the lowest magnification but the improved flash quality has made up for the loss of the 1:1 focal length.

 The image below shows the flash unit and its original mounting rings.

 Using a 58mm to 77mm adapter, we machined the outer edge down to around 68mm to fit inside the front of the sigma flash.

 A new mounting bracket to fit on the Sigma flash mounting points was first milled from a section of 10mm aluminium and then turned on the lathe to add the slot for the mounting pins and the edges rounded slightly to remove any sharp edges.

 The finished lens adapter and the mounting bracket for the Sigma flash

-The two sections where drilled and then fitted together with some brass 16mm long spacers and M2 x 20mm bolts.
-Only had 3 bolts so had to use a section of M2 threaded bar and a nut for one of the fixings.
+The two sections were drilled and then fitted together with some brass 16mm long spacers and M2 x 20mm bolts.
+Only had 3 bolts so had to use a section of an M2 threaded bar and a nut for one of the fixings.

-The new adapter was test fitted to the lens and to check for clearances.
+The new adapter was test fitted to the lens to check for clearances.

 The flash was then fitted to check the front alignment with the lens and adapter mount.